 Visiting Patients (Temporary Residents)

 If you are a UK or an EU Resident visiting the area you can register as a temporary resident and receive medical care.
-You will need to provide appropriate documentation to support your request to access NHS services such as your Medical Card, Passport E111.
+You will need to provide appropriate documentation including Passport, Driving Licence or Birth Certificate to support your request to access NHS services such as your Medical Card, Passport E111.
 Click here for further information.

 Non UK or EU Residents are not entitled to free NHS Services at Lintonville Medical Group.
 Click here for further information.
 You can access free of charge NHS Choices or NHS Direct for advice.

 Our priority is to registered patients and temporary resident from with the EU.
 If an appointment is available this will be offered to non-EU temporary residents, however a charge will be made.

 What We Expect of You (Patient Charter)